Partnership Recovery and Resilience Fund 2021-2022

-As a result of the Covid-19 pandemic, for the 2020-2021 academic year, the University Research and Impact Strategy Committee have agreed to pool and simplify funding across all HEIF funded pump priming schemes.
-This will enable these investments to be targeted more directly to work with partners to address large scale, global challenges.
-Target challenges will be reviewed annually.
+As a result of the COVID-19 pandemic, in the 2020-2021 academic year, the University Research and Impact Strategy Committee agreed to pool and simplify funding across all HEIF funded pump priming schemes(1).
+This enabled these investments to be targeted more directly to work with partners to address large scale, global challenges, and the resultant funding scheme became the Partnership Recovery and Resilience (PRR) Fund.

-The aims of the University of Liverpool Partnership Recovery and Resilience Fund will be to fund projects to:
+The aims of the scheme are to fund strategic projects to:

-- Clear route to developing larger scale collaborations with non-HEI partners, generating external applications and bringing in further resources to work with partners to solve these big challenges
+- Projects should have a clear route to developing larger scale collaborations with non-HEI partners, generating external applications, and bringing in further resources and funding to work with partners to solve these significant global challenges

-- Are highly likely to lead to measurable impact creation, with projects designed to collect sufficient evidence to create future case studies for REF and KEF exercises.
+- Projects should be highly likely to lead to measurable impact creation, with projects designed to collect sufficient evidence to create future case studies for REF and KEF exercises.

-Larger grants between £10-£40K (projects up to £50,000 may be considered if pre-agreed with the fund managers) are available that are focussed on chosen significant external challenges, which will likely have future external funding opportunities available.
-The foci for the 2020-21 call are research collaborations with non-HEI partners to
+Pump priming awards between £10-£40K are available that are focussed on chosen significant external challenges, which will likely have future external funding opportunities available.
+The foci for the 2021-2022 call are research collaborations with non-HEI partners to:

-- Address the long-term impacts from the COVID-19 crisis globally, nationally and/or in the Liverpool City Region, working with partners to help accelerate economic recovery and /or address the health, social, environmental, economic, digital innovation, cultural, inequality and future policy challenges that have arisen due to the pandemic.
+- Recover from the COVID-crisis and build a more resilient future – overcoming social inequalities, health inequalities, cultural impacts, economic challenges and delivering business growth and impact.
+Projects should focus on working with partners to help accelerate economic recovery and /or address the health, social, environmental, economic, digital innovation, cultural, inequality and future policy challenges that have arisen due to the pandemic, in any area, be that on a local, northern/regional, national, European, or global scale.

-- Accelerate towards a Net Zero Carbon future – tackling the impacts of climate change, air quality and moving to a low carbon future at an international, national, regional or local level.
+- Accelerate towards a Net Zero Carbon future and sustainable future – projects focussing on technological, manufacturing, behavioural or policy solutions that tackle the impacts of climate change, air quality and moving to a low carbon future at a global, national, northern/regional, or local level.
 We encourage approaches from a science, society and/or solutions perspective.

 For these larger projects the core purpose is to “pump prime” activity to catalyse future grant applications.
-This will support PIs and partners to access additional resources to continue to do crucial work to respond to the challenges of Net Zero Carbon and recovery from COVID-19.
-We are looking for a level of ambition and seeking to measure this by a multiplier of at least 25 across the portfolio of projects.
+This will support PIs and partners to access additional resources to continue to do crucial work to respond to the challenges of Net Zero Carbon and sustainability, and recovery from the COVID-19 pandemic.
+We are looking for a level of ambition and seeking to measure this by a multiplier of at least 25 across the portfolio of projects i.e. £25,000 of external income generated for every £1,000 of pump-priming funding awarded.
 It is accepted that division between grant and other forms of return may vary amongst disciplines and as such projects would not be excluded solely on the basis of this desired outcome and a portfolio approach will be adopted.

 What activities are eligible?